-Qualitative ratings of soil erosivity have previously been determined for Tasmania (Kidd et al., 2014, 2015) based on modelled soil loss should substantial vegetation and ground cover be removed; these ratings are strongly tied to hillslope angle within the George River basin (Fig. 6).
-Additionally, slope and erosion are strongly linked across the Great Dividing wrapper version 3.0, erates version 3.0, muons version 3.1 (Balco et al., 2008).

-Range on the Australian mainland (Codilean et al., 2021).
-Thus, we compare erosion and denudation metrics against basin slope metrics, which enables us to compare our measures of ε and D_m to basin slope to assess how Kidd et al.'s (2014, 2015) metrics for of hillslope erodibility and erosion in the George River are related and to compare these new 10Be_i erosion rates to those presented by Codilean et al. (2021) for the Australian mainland.
+Qualitative ratings of soil erosivity have previously been determined for Tasmania (Kidd et al., 2014, 2015) based on modeled soil loss should substantial vegetation and ground cover be removed; these ratings are strongly tied to hillslope angle within the George River basin (Fig. 6).
+Additionally, slope and erosion are strongly linked across the Great Dividing Range on the Australian mainland (Codilean et al., 2021).
+Thus, we compare erosion and denudation metrics against basin slope metrics, which enables us to compare our measurements of ε and $D{\rm m}$ to basin slope to assess how Kidd et al.'s (2014, 2015) metrics for hillslope erodibility and erosion in the George River are related and to compare these new 10Be_i erosion rates to those presented by Codilean et al. (2021) for the Australian mainland.

-Figure 6: Analysis of variance, showing hillslope angles associated with categories of landscape erosivity (Kidd et al., 2014, 2015) at George River.
-Box-and-whiskers cover $\pm 1.5x$ the interquartile range; black dot is the mean slope for the erosivity category.
+Figure 6.
+Analysis of variance, showing hillslope angles associated with categories of landscape erosivity (Kidd et al., 2014, 2015) at George River.
+Boxes and whiskers cover $\pm 1.5 \times$ the interquartile range; black dots are the mean slope for the erosivity category.
 The mean slope for each erosivity category is significantly different from every other category, illustrated by the Connecting Letters Report (if the mean slope in any two erosivity categories were statistically indistinguishable, they would otherwise share a letter in the report).
 We therefore use hillslope angle as a quantitative proxy for erosivity in the George River basin.

-3.4 Calculating the dissolved and suspended loads of George River at St. Helens
+3.3 Calculating the dissolved and suspended loads of George River at St. Helens

 There is one long-term water quality and stream gauging station in the George River basin at the inlet to the local water treatment plant drawing water from the trunk channel of the George River in the town of St. Helens (Fig. 2).
-Thus, we can only estimate chemical weathering for the entire George River basin, not individual tributaries.
-Chemical weathering rates for the George River at St. Helens were calculated using these water quality data (i.e., dissolved major and trace element data) and discharge data (J. Fawcett, TasWater, pers. comm.
-2021).
+Thus, we can only estimate the dissolved load for the entire George River basin, not individual tributaries.
+Chemical weathering rates for the George River at St. Helens were calculated using these water quality data (i.e., dissolved major and trace element data) and discharge data (John Fawcett, TasWater, personal communication, 2021).
 Discharge measurements were taken at intervals ranging from 4 to 96 times per day from 1968 to 2021; 26 complete years of discharge data were available.
-Water quality measurements have been conducted since 2015 and we used the data from July 2015 to September 2021 in our derivation of chemical weathering for the George River basin.
+Water quality measurements have been conducted since 2015 and we used the data from July 2015 to September 2021 in our derivation of the dissolved load for the George River basin.